kavin0605/Aerele_task/screenshots/README.md

 ## Required Screenshots for Documentation

+Take screensho

-Take screenshots of the following pages while the app is running at http://127.0.0.1:5000:
+ts of the following pages while the app is running at http://127.0.0.1:5000:

 ### 1. dashboard.png
 - URL: http://127.0.0.1:5000